TDKArkham/FPSLearning/README.md

 The rocket launcher have some weird graphics clipping when aiming, the way to fix it is go to **ProjectSettings -> Engine -> GeneralSettings -> Settings** and change the **Near Clip Plane** number, set it to a small number, and the weird graphics clipping thing will be fixed.
 ***Note that this requires a restart of editor to take effect.***

+## Future Plan

+- Merge this project with my previous [Inventory System](https://github.com/TDKArkham/SpatialInventory).
+- Replace the weapon assets with some other higher quality assets like [these](https://www.unrealengine.com/marketplace/zh-CN/profile/Rebel+Thorp?count=20&sortBy=effectiveDate&sortDir=DESC&start=0).
+- Optimize the logic and expend the project to make a S.T.L.K.E.R.-Fallout post-apocalypse game (A Fallout game but with S.T.L.K.E.R. atmosphere).